stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 04 - Generate and Test.md

 ## Smart Testers

 A smart tester will not only remove scenarios based on rules, it will also check for identical states.

+## Smart Generators

+A smart generator will not generate all possible scenarios, instead it will generate states which are not redundant or illegal.